-- Sufficiently characterises the relevant risks or opportunities; - b) Seeks to appropriately mitigate those risks and take advantage of those opportunities; - c) Is appropriate in the context of the expected duration of the investment; and - d) Is appropriate in the context of the main characteristics of the actual or expected pathway investors.
+- a) sufficiently characterises the relevant risks or opportunities; - b) seeks to appropriately mitigate those risks and take advantage of those opportunities; - c) is appropriate in the context of the expected duration of the investment; and - d) is appropriate in the context of the main characteristics of the actual or expected pathway investors.

-We also expect that the firm's processes have been designed to properly take into account the risks or opportunities presented.
+We also expect that the Firm's processes have been designed to properly take into account the risks or opportunities presented.
+Where ESG considerations have been delegated to external investment managers we expect the Firm to have a suitable oversight and stewardship process in place.

-Whilst this formal requirement falls outside the overall Value for Money assessment, the GAA's

-Value for Money framework does take into account, where relevant, when scoring the area of Product Strategy Design and Investment Objectives on page 9 how the Firm has integrated ESG financial considerations and non-financial matters in the Firm's investment strategy and investment decision making.
+Whilst this formal requirement falls outside the overall Value for Money assessment, the GAA's Value for Money framework does take into account, where relevant, when scoring the area of Product Strategy Design and Investment Objectives on page 8, how the Firm has integrated ESG financial considerations and non-financial matters in the Firm's investment strategy and investment decision-making.